This question was posted on Quora.com: “What are some examples of open and closed systems?” Here is are the top three responses:

 The only problem with all of the above is that they fail to distinguish between structural closure and operational closure.
 All three discuss structural closure only.
-They say nothing about system operations.
+They say nothing about system operations–when system operations are the whole point of studying systems!
 Actually, I don’t even know why we need to call a cup of coffee with a lid on it a system at all.
 What operation does it carry out?
 It’s just a cup of coffee with a lid on it, and the lid simply slows down entropy.
 It’s just an unplugged machine, which means it’s a useless machine.

 Structurally closed “systems” (like a closed pan of soup or hot water in a thermos) exist only conceptually or analytically; however, operationally closed systems exist in reality—or more precisely, they are observable.
 Social systems theory does not concern realities that exist independent of some observing system.
 This is what radical constructivism means.